abanuelo/intro-to-kube/cyber-monday/README.md

 3. Let's start on our single Pod created from the `nginx-pod.yml`.
 Run the appropriate `kubectl cp` to copy over the `log.sh` to the Pod's `/tmp/` directory.
 Write this command in the `backup.txt`.

-4. Now let's run the `log.sh` script inside the Pod with a timeout of 20 seconds using the appropriate `kubectl exec` command.
+4. Now let's run the `log.sh` script inside the Pod using the appropriate `kubectl exec` command.
 Before this let's just give the `/tmp/log.sh` proper permissions and touch the `/tmp/foo.log` file by running:

    ```
    kubectl exec nginx-pod -- /bin/sh -c "chmod 777 /tmp/log.sh && touch /tmp/foo.log"
    ```

-   The bash command we intend to run is: `timeout 20s /tmp/log.sh` for reference.
-Write this command in `backup.txt`.
+   Write your command in `backup.txt`.
 To verify if this worked, you can use a `kubectl exec` command to cat the contents of that file using: `tail -n 10 /tmp/foo.log`.

 5. Last but not least, let's write a `kubectl cp` command to copy the `/tmp/foo.log` file from inside the Pod onto our machine's current working directory.
 You can verify it works when the file `foo.log` appears in your current working directory.
 Write this command inside the `backup.txt` file.